KaratekHD/KaratekCore/README.md

 * TeamFriendPlus
 * Tester

-More informations about rank are coming soon in the wiki.
+More informations about ranks are coming soon in the wiki.

 ## Dependencies
 * [PermissionsEX](https://github.com/PEXPlugins/PermissionsEx/) : needed for Ranks
-* [sTabliist](https://github.com/DevJul1an/sTablist): needed for Ranks (Example Comfig is in this [Gist](https://gist.github.com/KaratekHD/65ae1c9e6ed668e3ea4a66ce21a78a09) )
+* [sTabliist](https://github.com/DevJul1an/sTablist): needed for Ranks (Example Config is in this [Gist](https://gist.github.com/KaratekHD/65ae1c9e6ed668e3ea4a66ce21a78a09) )
 * [EssenitalsX](https://github.com/EssentialsX/Essentials) : needed for autovanish

 ## Installation Guide